tetcore/substrate-beginner-workshop/1-starting-a-network/3-join.md

 		--name YourNodeName
 	```

-> You can use the flag `--log sub-libp2p,sync` for verbose network logs for debugging if you need it.
+> You can use the flag `--help` to learn about lots more flags available

 It will use these bootstrap nodes: